Use Policy Advisor

 - It installs

-/etc/openshell/skills/policy_advisor.mdinside the sandbox. - It serves
+/etc/openshell/skills/policy_advisor.mdinside the sandbox. - It also installs

 http://policy.localfrom inside the sandbox. - It adds

-next_stepsto L7policy_deniedresponse bodies so the agent can find the skill and local API.
+agent_guidanceandnext_stepsto L7policy_deniedresponse bodies so the agent can find the skill and local API.

-The loop has six steps:
+The loop has seven steps:

 - A sandboxed process attempts a network request that policy denies.